wallandall/azure-webserver-from-code/README.md

 ### Introduction

 This solution uses Packer and Terraform to deploy a customisable and scalable Web Server in Azure.
-The solution uses Packer to define an Ubuntu Image and Terraform to deploy a scalable cluster of server behind a load balancer which manages incomming traffic.
+The solution uses Packer to define an Ubuntu Image and Terraform to deploy a scalable cluster of servers behind a load balancer which manages incomming traffic.

 ### Getting Started